Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

 {% include important.html content=secretAccessKeysOneTime %}

 ### S3 Access Key Lifecycle in Qumulo Core
 Qumulo Core doesn't limit how long you can use an access key pair after you create it.
-Your system administrators must take responsibility for using the Qumulo REST API or `qq` CLI to view the creation dates for access keys and revoke any pair at their discretion.
+Your system administrators must take responsibility for using the Qumulo Core REST API or `qq` CLI to view the creation dates for access keys and revoke any pair at their discretion.

 For more information, see [Listing S3 Access Keys for a Qumulo Cluster](#listing-s3-access-keys).